 On Dec.
 24, a Boston doctor became the first to experience anaphylaxis to the Moderna vaccine.
 The doctor, who said his blood pressure dropped significantly, administered his own epinephrine auto-injector (which he carries due to a shellfish allergy).
 He recovered and was discharged.

 In California, a cluster of seven suspected allergic reactions in San Diego led the state epidemiologist to recommend on Jan.
 17 that health-care providers pause administration of shots from one Moderna vaccine lot.
 Dr. Erica Pan lifted that order on Jan.
-21, following an evidence review by a Western States safety review committee and allergist-immunologists as well as discussions with the FDA, CDC and Moderna.
-Pan announced that California providers “can immediately resume the administration” of that lot.
-She said the original advice to pause was given “out of an abundance of caution.”
+21, following an evidence review by a Western States safety review committee and allergists as well as discussions with the FDA, CDC and Moderna.
+Pan announced that California providers could resume administration, and there have been no further reaction clusters reported.

 On Jan.
 6, in its first report on allergic reactions to the mRNA vaccines, the CDC gave some details on 21 confirmed anaphylactic reactions reported in the first 1.5 weeks of vaccination program.
-Given the context that those reactions were out of 1.9 million dose administered, the CDC said a severe reaction to the COVID-19 vaccine “appears to be a rare event.”
+Given the context that those reactions were out of 1.9 million doses administered, the CDC said a severe reaction to the COVID-19 vaccine “appears to be a rare event.”
 (The rate of reaction has further decreased.)

 Of the 21 patients who developed anaphylaxis (which includes the Alaska nurse but not the Boston doctor), 17 had history of allergies or allergic reactions to drugs or to foods or insect stings.
 There was no common allergen, and all recovered with treatment.
 Most received epinephrine.

 The CDC’s Jan.
 6 COVID-19 vaccine allergic reactions report says: